JetBrains/compose-multiplatform-ios-android-template/README.md

    [✓] Cocoapods

    Conclusion:
-     ✓ Your system is ready for Kotlin Multiplatform Mobile Development!
+     ✓ Your system is ready for Kotlin Multiplatform Mobile development!
    ```

-   Otherwise, KDoctor will highlight which parts of your setup still need configuration and suggest how to fix them.
+Otherwise, KDoctor will highlight which parts of your setup still need to be configured and will suggest a way to fix them.

 ## Examine the project structure